User Management

 Search & Filter

-Download your user list as a CSV file that opens in Excel.
-Great for reports and backups.
+Click "Export Users" to download the current user list as a CSV file for reports or backups.

 Understanding User Roles